protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/prelude.md

 # Prelude

+> _"The greatest threat to our planet is the belief that someone else will save it."_ – Robert Swan
 ## Gathering

+In 2019, Eirini Malliaraki curated a collection of open data in the field of environmental information.
+[Data for Environmental Intelligence](https://github.com/rockita/Environmental_Intelligence) gives an overview of open and freely available resources on the state of our natural environment.
+It was created with the aim of helping developers, journalists, scientists – ultimately, anyone with access to an internet connection – to find information on how our planet’s natural systems are changing.

 In the same year, Tobias Augspurger curated a list of open source robotic tools for professional robotic development with the Robotic Operation System (ROS).
 Based on his experience leading the development of a [complete robotic software stack at DHL](https://rosindustrial.org/news/2020/5/11/guest-article-on-the-story-of-the-autonomous-logistics), primarily based on open source tools, he became convinced that *open source will play an increasingly important role in the co-evolution of technology and society*.

 Together with the online community *protontypes*, they launched the [Open Sustainable Technology](https://opensustain.tech/) project to map all open source software repositories in the field of environmental sustainability.
 Their goal was to capture a complete picture of this emerging open source ecosystem.
 It quickly became clear that a wealth of information could be derived from this database that warranted further investigation.

+In September 2021, Eirini and Tobias joined forces towards a common goal: to explore and understand the intersection of open source, environmental sustainability, and technology, and to share their findings and insights with the public.
+Further collaborations were agreed upon to build a global picture of the open source ecosystem.
+In 2022, Josh Hopkins joined to investigate open source projects in the context of digital public goods for communities and decision-makers, led by sustainability intelligence non-profit organisation [Open Corridor](https://www.opencorridor.org).

 ```{figure} ../images/city_forest_wildlife_stream_utopia.png
 ---